aaronparker/LatestUpdate/docs/GET.md

-# Get the Latest Update
+# Get the Latest Windows Cumulative or Monthly Rollup Updates

-`Get-LatestUpdate` retrieves the latest update from the Windows 10 Update History page at [https://support.microsoft.com/en-au/help/4464619](https://support.microsoft.com/en-au/help/4464619).
+`Get-LatestUpdate` retrieves the latest Cumulative update from the Windows 10 Update History page at [https://support.microsoft.com/en-au/help/4464619](https://support.microsoft.com/en-au/help/4464619).
 Run `Get-LatestUpdate` with no additional switches to return the latest update for the most recent Windows 10 build for all processor architectures.

 ```powershell
 PS C:\> Get-LatestUpdate
 ```

 This returns the most recent update for Windows 10 x86, x64 and ARM64 as well as Windows Server.

+## Operating System Support

+Updates for the following operating systems can be returned:

+* Windows 10 and Windows Server (including the available builds).
+Returns the latest Cumulative update for these versions of Windows.
+* Windows 8.1 and Windows Server 2012 R2.
+Returns the latest Monthly Rollup for these version of Windows.
+* Windows 7 and Windows Server 2008 R2.
+Returns the latest Monthly Rollup for these version of Windows.

+### Filtering for Windows versions

+Returning updates for specific versions, builds and processor architectures differs between Windows 10 and Windows 8.1/7.
+By default, updates for Windows 10 are returned.

+* `-WindowsVersion`: use to specific the version of Windows to search for updates.
+Windows10, Windows8 and Windows7
+* `-Build`: only applicable with '-WindowsVersion Windows10'.
+Specify a build number - '17763', '17134', '16299', '15063', '14393', '10586', '10240'.

+## Examples

 Additional examples of Get-LatestUpdate syntax include:

 Return the cumulative update for Windows 10 1607 and Windows Server 2016: